Armenia accuses Azerbaijan of encroaching on its territory | DW | 14.05.2021

 Armenia's leader accused Azerbaijan of attempting to "lay siege" to Sev Lich lake, which is divided between the two countries.

-Emmanuel Macron, France's president, called on the UN Security Council to resolve the matter and urged Azerbaijan to withdraw its troops from Armenian territory.
+Emmanuel Macron, France's president, called on the United Nations Security Council to resolve the matter, and urged Azerbaijan to withdraw its troops from Armenian territory.

 "Azerbaijani armed forces invaded Armenian territory.
 They must withdraw immediately," said Macron.

-The US, which along with France is part of the Minsk Group brokering diplomatic talks on Nagorno-Karabakh, said that it was "closely following" the recent tensions.
+The United States, which along with France is part of the Minsk Group brokering diplomatic talks on Nagorno-Karabakh, said that it was "closely following" the recent tensions.

 Meanwhile, Azerbaijan said that Pashinyan's claims were provocative and that Armenia's border troops were "taking positions that belong to Azerbaijan" in the Lachin and Kalbajar districts.